The 8 Pillars of a Secure Container Platform

 6. Continuous Vulnerability Exposure & Compliance Lifecycle

-• Platform Value: The platform provides a proactive defense layer through the native Compliance Operator, which automatically checks the infrastructure against NIST benchmarks every 24 hours.
-When combined with the integrated vulnerability scanning in the console and Quay, it moves beyond simple list-making to Risk Prioritization—identifying which vulnerabilities are actually exposed to the network and require immediate action.
+Security is not a one-time event; software that is secure today can become a liability tomorrow as new exploits are discovered.
+Relying on "point-in-time" manual audits creates a dangerous window of exposure.
+By shifting to Continuous Visibility, the platform uses the Compliance Operator to automatically check the infrastructure against NIST benchmarks every 24 hours.
+When combined with integrated scanning in Quay, it moves beyond simple list-making to Risk Prioritization—identifying which vulnerabilities are actually exposed to the network and require immediate action.

 7. Active Behavioral & System Integrity Defense